firesurfer/rclcs/README.md

 * Generate code for messages

-For a list of currently supported types see: [supported types](doc/SupportedTypes.md)
+For a list of currently supported types see: [supported types](doc/SupportedTypes.md) For further understanding of the what is happeding behind the scenes see [memory handling](/doc/MemoryHandling.md)

 ## What doesn't work at the moment